 Matching Identifiers let Census know how to associate data in the source with the destination.
 Both the source and destination need to provide a single, unique per record, identifying field.
 Census uses the identifiers to look for matches.
 When a match is found, or not found, it then can use your selected Sync Behavior to decide what to do.
 For example, if Census sees your source and destination both have records with the identifier ABCD1234, it knows that it should update that record with data from the source when you've got an Update Only, Update or Create, or Mirror Sync Behavior configured.

-For some destinations, such as Customer.io, Iterable, or Klaviyo, you can create new fields directly from the Census app.
+For some destinations, such as Braze, Customer.io or Iterable (see full list below), you can create new fields directly from the Census app.
 This means the next time a sync runs, Census will create new properties or attributes for that object in the destination.
 This is useful if you want to automatically create new fields based on the columns in your source data.

 That's it!
 Now you've got everything you need to know to get the most out of Census, but don't worry, you can still get into the nitty gritty on individual data warehouses or service destinations.
 And we're always here to help.
 If you have any questions, just let us know!